 Being forced to spend so much time indoors often upsets people, especially children, who then nag their parents.
 However, with well-planned ventures, you can keep up the mood at home and use this time to the advantage of your family.

 The indoor activities are especially worthwhile if all the family members perceive it as a time to plan and enjoy.
-Here are some activities you can try together with your folks:
+Here are a few indoor ideas you can try together with your folks:

 Rekindle past memories

 This could be a good time for walking down memory lane and reviving the memories of special events that are dear to the family such as academic achievements of a family member, marriage, birth of a child, new job, support of grandparents and the like.

 You can bring out photo albums, watch old videos or screen slide shows.
 Every photograph has a story associated with it.
 Members can recount these stories…the photographs will come alive again.

 Watching the years gone by frozen forever, bolsters a strong family bond.
 It’s a nice way for the children to get to know their parents and learn about the things that are special to the family.

 They get to learn interesting titbits about their family’s past, which can be a matter of pride and delight for them.
 These are rare moments, which our busy lifestyles don’t allow us to enjoy otherwise.